Roark23/Final_Project/README.md

 Question: Is there a relationship between historical trends and future stock performance?

 ### Communication Protocls
 - Our group outlined some standard communication protocols.
-For any infromation relvant to the whole group, we deliberate through our group slack channel.
-If there is smiething specific between two members, then the members reach out to each other through slcak via direct message.
+For any information relevant to the whole group, we deliberate through our group slack channel.
+If there is something specific between two members, then the members reach out to each other through slack via direct message.

 ### Outline
 - Introduction to our topic